 – Satyakam Ray

 The writer recently celebrated his 87th birthday and his extended family in Mussoorie.
-Due to the corona situation, his interaction with fans and readers had ceased.
+Due to the coronavirus situation, his interaction with fans and readers had ceased.
 His weekly visit to the Oxford Bookshop was deferred.
-But the enthusiasm to write classic engrossing short stories remains the same as Mr. Bond is busy writing new books for his loving reader base.
+But the enthusiasm to write a classic, engaging short story remains the same as Mr. Bond is busy writing new books for his loving reader base.

 Being born into British parents and mingled with Indian princes/princesses as childhood mates, Ruskin Bond has an immense impression of Indian culture.
 He has a special bond with his ardent fans.
 So much so that after living in England for four years, the young author couldn’t forget what it was like living in India, and the nostalgia and free spirit brought him back to his place of birth.
 After that, he became a writer and won many accolades in the literary circle.